What Is Privacy by Design and Why It's Important for the GDPR

 Respect for User Privacy – Keep it User-Centric

-We’ll discuss each of them briefly below, each time connecting them with some first steps towards “appropriate technical and organisational measures”.
+We’ll discuss each of them briefly below, each time connecting them with some first steps towards “appropriate technical and organisational measures” as Privacy by Design examples.

-The first principle sets out the general mindset you should maintain throughout all the principles.
+The first of the 7 principles of Privacy by Design sets out the general mindset you should maintain throughout all the principles.
 Data protection and privacy should come up at the beginning of the planning process for any new initiatives in your business.

 You should always aim to prevent privacy problems and data breaches, rather than react to them as they happen.